AiueoABC/Use-your-phone-as-a-security-cam/README.md

 # Use-your-phone-as-a-security-cam
 Experimental repo.
 I made this to play with Termux, so I did tons of stupid things.
 This repo works with Termux app and Termux-api app in your phone.
 Using TCP/IP to send/receive camera images remotely.
+(Before sending images, these files will be stored to storage.)

 ## Codes for phone (Sender)
 1) Photo_with_subprocess.py